MrVeit/Veittech-UnigramPayment/README.md

 ### Deploy API Server

-After installing all the necessary modules and setting up the necessary configurations, you can start to deploy the API server
+After installing all the necessary modules and setting up the necessary configurations, you can start to deploy the API server.

 1. Go to the main directory of the server:
 ```